herotechcourse/kotlin-lotto-precourse/README.md

 - [ Feedback ] Feature must be written as small as possible.
 - [ Retrospect ] After implementing each features, write test codes that can verify the feature.

+## UML Object Design
+### First Design
+Below is the class diagram representing the object-oriented structure of the Lotto mission.
+![lotto-precourse-uml](/docs/lotto-precourse.drawio.png)

+### Advanced Design(current)
+![lotto-precourse-uml](/docs/lotto-precourse_1.drawio.png)

 ## Feature list

+### 1. Purchase and Ticket Generation
 - [x] Receive the purchase amount from the user.
   - [x] If the amount is not divisible by 1,000, throw an exception and prompt for input again.
-  - [x] If the amount is not positive, throw exception.
+  - [x] If the amount is not positive, throw an exception and prompt for input again.
 - [x] Calculate how many lottery tickets can be purchased with the given amount.
 - [x] Generate N lottery tickets.
-  - [ ] Each ticket must consist of 6 unique numbers between 1 and 45.
+  - [x] Each ticket must consist of exactly 6 unique numbers between 1 and 45.
-  - [ ] The numbers must be sorted in ascending order when printed.
+  - [x] When displaying ticket numbers, they must be sorted in ascending order.

+### 2. Winning Numbers and Bonus Number Input
 - [x] Receive 6 winning numbers from the user.
   - [x] Winning numbers must not contain non-numeric values.
-  - [x] Winning numbers must not have duplicates.
-  - [x] Winning numbers must be in range (1 ~ 45).
   - [x] Winning numbers must be 6 numbers.
+  - [x] Winning numbers must not contain duplicates.
+  - [x] Winning numbers must be within the valid range (1–45).
 - [x] Receive 1 bonus number from the user.
+  - [x] The bonus number must be within the valid range (1–45).
   - [x] The bonus number must not overlap with any of the winning numbers.
-  - [x] The bonus number must be in range (1 ~ 45).
+- [x] Represent the winning numbers and bonus number as independent validated value objects.

+### 3. Matching and Ranking
 - [x] Compare each lottery ticket to the winning numbers and count how many numbers match.
-  - [x] If there are exactly 5 matches, check whether the ticket contains the bonus number.
+  - [x] If a ticket matches exactly 5 numbers, check whether the ticket also matches the bonus number.
-- [x] Determine the result for each ticket and count the number of tickets for each prize rank.
+- [x] Determine the result (prize rank) for each ticket based on the number of matches and bonus number match.
+- [x] Aggregate the number of tickets for each prize rank.
+  - [x] Represent the prize results and counts using a structured result object.

+### 4. Statistics and Return Rate
-- [ ] Calculate the return rate.
+- [ ] Calculate the total return rate.
-  - [ ] Return rate = (total prize money / total purchase amount) * 100.0, rounded to one decimal place.
+  - [ ] Return rate = (total prize money / total purchase amount) × 100.0, rounded to one decimal place.
-- [ ] Print the statistics of winning tickets and the return rate.
+- [ ] Print the winning statistics and the return rate.

-## UML Object Design
-### First Design
-Below is the class diagram representing the object-oriented structure of the Lotto mission.
-![lotto-precourse-uml](/docs/lotto-precourse.drawio.png)

-### Advanced Design
-![lotto-precourse-uml](/docs/lotto-precourse_1.drawio.png)